solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 1 : Setup Publication

-1. You will need to assign the `REPLICATION` permission in order to setup replication:
+1. You will need to assign the `REPLICATION` permission in order to setup replication.
+Run the following on the **PREFIX-pg-flex-REGION-16** server:

     ```sql
     ALTER ROLE s2admin WITH REPLICATION;
     ```

-2. On the **Postgres 16** server for the `airbnb` database, run the following to create a publication, add a table to it and then create a slot:
+2. On the **PREFIX-pg-flex-REGION-16** server for the `airbnb` database, run the following to create a publication, add a table to it and then create a slot:

     ```sql
     create publication my_pub;